CCS-Lab/easyml/README.md

 See installation instructions for the Python or R packages.

-If you encounter a clear bug, please file a [minimial reproducible example](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) on [github](https://github.com/CCS-Lab/easyml/issues).
+If you encounter a clear bug, please file a [minimal reproducible example](http://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example) on [github](https://github.com/CCS-Lab/easyml/issues).

 Citation
 --------